python/cpython/Doc/library/ast.rst

               )

-   Keep in mind that if the node you're operating on has child nodes you must either transform the child nodes yourself or call the :meth:`generic_visit` method for the node first.
+   Keep in mind that if the node you're operating on has child nodes you must either transform the child nodes yourself or call the :meth:`~ast.NodeVisitor.generic_visit` method for the node first.

    For nodes that were part of a collection of statements (that applies to all